School Visits

 As we face a challenging crossroads in Holocaust education, with fewer Holocaust survivors able to tell their personal stories, the THM is committed to sharing firsthand, live testimony of survivors for as long as possible.
 Through testimony, Holocaust survivors are able to offer unique perspectives on the world and remind us of the strength and resilience of the individual spirit, when faced with the most difficult circumstances.
 Hearing directly from a witness allows us to better understand how the history of the Holocaust impacted individuals and offers us deeper insight into one person’s experiences.

-Beginning in 2024, the Museum will be hosting monthly survivor speaker programs for school groups.
+During the 2024/2025 school year, the Museum will be hosting survivor speaker programs for school groups.
 This exciting initiative allows students to connect with Holocaust survivors in person.
-The opportunity will be available to classes visiting the Museum on the day of the survivor speaker program – see below for program dates.
+The opportunity will be available to classes visiting the Museum on the day of the survivor speaker program.

 This supplementary program is $180 for a group of 50, and an additional fee of $3 per student beyond 50.